alexey-cspr/ititrod/ReadMe.md

-labs for itirod 6 sem
+labs for itirod 6 sem.